TSKordziel/codenames_helper/README.md

 ### Create the Word List:
-As the application uses include_str!, you must create a file named codenames.txt in the root directory.
+As the application uses include_str!, you must create a file named codenames.txt in the '/src' directory.
 This file should contain a list of words, with one unique word per line.

-Note: This repository includes a placeholder file (codenames.txt) with instructions.
+Note: This repository includes a placeholder file (codenames.txt) with instructions in the root directory.
 The application will not run without a list of at least 25 words.

 ### Run the Application: